sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 - The Spanish-speaking customer service phone number
 - The time period for each account. **Hint:** Use the [List method](doc:list).
 For example, in this config, the `accounts_list` uses the List method.

-When you're done making changes, publish the config to save your changes.
+Publish the config to save your changes.

 ## (Optional) Extract from your own documents

-To extract from your own documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:excel-quickstart).
-If not, configure your own custom extractions by using the interactive [tutorial](https://app.sensible.so/tutorial/) or taking the following steps:
+To extract data from your own documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:excel-quickstart).
+If not, configure your custom extractions by using the interactive [tutorial](https://app.sensible.so/tutorial/) or taking the following steps:

 1. To exit the Sensible Instruct editor, click **Sensible** in the upper left corner.
 2. Click the **Document types** tab.
 Create a new document type, then click the type you created to edit it.